 Everything You Need for These Saucy Drumsticks

 The heart of this recipe is its simplicity.
-You only need a couple of key things to create this wonderful dish.
-For the full ingredient list with measurements, be sure to scroll down to the recipe card at the bottom of this post.
+For the complete ingredient list with measurements, scroll down to the recipe card at the bottom of this post.

 - Chicken Legs: Bone-in chicken drumsticks are perfect for this.
 They hold up beautifully in the slow cooker and become exceptionally tender.

-- Homemade BBQ Sauce: This is what truly makes the recipe shine.
-Using a quality sauce makes all the difference, and I highly recommend my own Easy and Delicious Homemade BBQ Sauce.
+- My BBQ Sauce: This is what truly makes the recipe shine.
+Using a quality sauce makes all the difference, and I highly recommend my recipe.
 It’s simple to whip up and brings so much flavor to the party.
-You can sub in store-bought if needed.

 How To Make BBQ Chicken Legs in the Crock Pot

-- Once the chicken is done, sprinkle with parsley and serve.
+- Cover, cook, then sprinkle with parsley to serve.

 Slow Cooker Recipes I Make Again and Again